What Is Modified Bitumen Roofing A Complete Guide

 The Core Waterproofing Layers

-Right on top of the insulation, we lay down the base sheet.
-This is your first real line of defense against water and the anchor for the entire system.
-We either fasten it mechanically or adhere it directly to the roof deck, creating a secure, initial waterproof membrane.
+On top of the insulation goes the base sheet.
+This is your first real barrier against water, and it anchors everything above it.
+We fasten it down or adhere it straight to the deck, and right away you've got a waterproof layer.

 Think of it this way: the base sheet is the primary waterproof seal, and any additional plies are backups.
 If one layer were ever punctured, the others are right there to make sure the building stays completely dry.
 This multi-layer philosophy is a big reason why modified bitumen has earned such a trusted reputation over the decades.